Teradata/jupyter-demos/README.md

 <a id='xFirst-Time-User'></a>
 ### First Time User

-#### Using the Vantage Enterprise Feature Store Functions
+#### Using the Teradata Enterprise Feature Store Functions
-Work through a series of practical exercises that demonstrate how to use the Enterprise Feature Store capabilities in Vantage. <br>
+Work through a series of practical exercises that demonstrate how to use the Enterprise Feature Store capabilities in Teradata. <br>
 [Python Version](./FeaturePreview/Enterprise_Feature_Store/EFS_Getting_Started_Python.ipynb)

 #### Getting Started With Azure